faustostangler/FL2/scope.md

     - **Accounts starting with '6' or '7'** → Ensure correct aggregation.

 - **Storage & Versioning:**
-  - Data is stored in:
+  - The repository stores data in:
     - `tbl_statements_raw` (Raw statements before processing)
     - `tbl_statements_normalized` (Standardized financial data)
   - Only the **latest version** is marked as "current" while preserving **historical changes**.